The NBA awaits a new champion, and the path is wide open - WTMJ

 “Our goal is much bigger,” Nuggets coach Michael Malone said.

-Among the teams nowhere to be found right now: the franchises that have combined to win 36 of the last 37 NBA championships.
-Or 47 of the last 49 titles.
+Among the teams nowhere to be found right now: the franchises that have combined to win 36 of the last 37 NBA championships, with Dallas — the 2011 champ — the lone exception there.
+Or we can say 47 of the last 49 titles.
 Or 68 of the 74 titles ever claimed.
 The defending champion Lakers went out in Round 1, limping to a six-game loss by Phoenix.
 The Heat’s reign as Eastern Conference champions ended with a four-game sweep against Milwaukee.

 “It’s been draining,” Lakers forward LeBron James said.
 “Mentally, physically, spiritually, emotionally draining. … Every team has to deal with it, obviously, but with us and Miami, going the long haul in the bubble and then coming right back on short notice to this season, it’s been very draining.”